Birth Control Coverage: FAQ

 - Which type of birth control might be best for you

 Most health insurance plans now cover birth control.
 Plans that existed before the health reform law may have “grandfathered” status and may not have to offer this coverage.
 Check your policy or call your insurance company for information about your coverage.

 Generally, yes, though you must confirm that with your health plan.
 However, you will pay more for brand-name birth control than for generic.

-Is birth control covered for men?
+Is birth control covered for men in health insurance plans?

 Are "morning-after" pills covered?